microsoft/aroworkshop/_entries/04-03 run_cicd_pipeline.md

 ![Approve Pipeline Task](media/cicd-approve.png)

 Click on the link `Input Required` , and you will be navigated to Jenkins.
-Click `Back to Project` button and the click on the `Promote` buttion in Jenkins to rsume the pipeline build.
+Click `Back to Project` button and the click on the `Promote` buttion in Jenkins to resume the pipeline build.

 ![Approve Pipeline Task](../media/jenproj.png)<\br>

 ![promote](../media/promote.png)